jonsimonsen/Procap/README.md

 -Better commented code.
 -TODO is still the same.
 The button will probably try to reload or render the page again with different initial state.
 -TODO2: Remove/comment out debugging code where appropriate.

+0.5
+---

+-Has a button that cycles through charts.
+-Removed console logging from debugging.
+-Refactored the divmaker to get rid of existing children before adding new ones.
+-TODO: Attempt to make the selector DRY (has identical js and jquery function).
+Not a high priority.
+-TODO2: Look into using JSON data to create charts.